ArtaxJay/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-This dir contain exercise files on if_else_loop & function
+This directory contains exercise files on if_else_loop & function